gamecraftCZ/bluet/README.md

 ## Configuration file

+- Global in `/etc/bluet/conf.toml`
-- Stored in `/etc/bluet/bluet_conf.toml`
+- Local user daemon config in `~/.config/bluet/conf.toml`
-- To load new config file, use `systemctl bluet restart` (reload is not enough, must be restarted)
+- To load new config file, use `systemctl bluet restart` or `systemctl --user bluet restary` (reload is not enough, must be restarted)
 - Written in TOML

 ### Configuration file structure